• Skip to main content

 Step four:

 Close the foil up.
-It doesn’t need to be fancy here.
+The foil packet doesn’t need to be fancy.
 Don’t worry about the tops touching to foil.
 It shouldn’t be wrapped TOO tight to the garlic bulbs themselves, but you really don’t need to stress exactly how it’s closed.
 Just make it so air won’t escape.

 Wrapped in foil